tonysm/local-time-laravel/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/tonysm/local-time-laravel.svg?style=flat-square)](https://packagist.org/packages/tonysm/local-time-laravel)
 ![GitHub Actions](https://github.com/tonysm/local-time-laravel/actions/workflows/main.yml/badge.svg)

 This is a Laravel port of the [`local_time`](https://github.com/basecamp/local_time) gem from Basecamp.
 It makes it easy to display date and time to users in their local time.
-Its Blade directives render a `time` HTML tag in UTC (making it cache friendly), and the JavaScript component immediately converts those elements from UTC to the Browser's local time.
+Its Blade components render a `time` HTML tag in UTC (making it cache friendly), and the JavaScript component immediately converts those elements from UTC to the Browser's local time.

 ## Installation